You step inside the time machine and contemplate how far back you’ll go. Ten years? Twenty? Thirty? The choice is entirely yours.

 Will you attempt to spare her from the suffering of a go-nowhere job or toxic relationship you have lived through?

-Will you advise them to pursue a particular path, one you never explored, or one you wished you had embarked on earlier?
+Will you advise them to pursue a particular path, one you never explored, or one you wished you had embarked upon earlier?

-Or: will your message be more philosophical in nature, rather than specific?
+Or: will your message be more philosophical in nature, rather than directive?

 You are aware of the magnitude of this opportunity and are determined to make the most of it.